NickHoward1/Incident-Response-in-Sentinel-NIST-800-61-/README.md

 Using Microsoft Defender for Endpoint, I would navigate to the affected device under the Assets/Devices section and apply device isolation and containment actions before escalating the incident to a senior SOC analyst for further investigation and remediation activities.

-To check to see if the brute force attempt was successful use the KQL query below, if nothing shows the attempt was unsucessful.
+To see if the brute force attempt was successful use the KQL query below, if nothing shows the attempt was unsucessful.

 `DeviceLogonEvents
 | where RemoteIP in ("185.156.73.169")
 | where ActionType != "LogonFailed"`

+In some cases I would have to create a Network Security Group Rule in Azure in response to the brute force attack.
+Attackers scan for open RDP's so they can carry out repeated RDP attempts on port 3389 or SSH brute force on port 22.
+Process to create the rule below...

+<b>Process:</b> `Azure - Network Security Group - Create Port Rule.`

+For the final step of the Incident Response you want to declare your findings, you do this by - <b>Process:</b> `Sentinel - Incidents - Search for Incident - Select Incident - View Full Details - Select Activity Log - Post Comment`

 <h2>PowerShell Suspicious Web Request</h2>